jeremymiller00/kb/README.md

 The GUI version is knowledge-base-loader
 If any visualizations are needed, use Jupyter

+The CLI is useful for when the database is not present As of 2025-01-03, workflow is to add articles via cli, worry about database later Building the DB is easy and fast

 # NOTE set DB_CONN_STRING in .env to use test or prod db

 ## To Do